 For kayaking, Back Bay Blueway Waterway has four routes to choose from — the Gulf State Park trail offers pretty views of Lake Shelby and Middle Lake.
 You might also consider a guided pier walk.
 After a long day of exploring, pop into Picnic Beach for wings, followed by dessert at Hope’s Cheesecake.

 Located along the Missouri River, Omaha is a treasure trove for history buffs who also enjoy a metropolitan backdrop.
-To acclimate yourself with the city, start with a one-hour Old Market District History Tour.
+To acclimate yourself with the city, start with an Old Market District History Tour.
 For more exploring, cross the Missouri River via the Bob Kerrey Pedestrian Bridge and pay a visit to the Malcolm X House Site, where Malcom X lived with his family.

 For art buffs, the Joslyn Art Museum has both an outdoor sculpture garden and indoor gallery.
 Take a stroll through Lauritzen Gardens before stopping at the Spirit of Nebraska’s Wilderness Park — a large-scale installation of 67 bronze and stainless-steel sculptures.

 The Chalco Hills Recreation Area along Wehrspann Lake offers hiking, biking, and fishing.
 Round out your visit with brunch at Beacon Hills.

 GLACIER NATIONAL PARK